Hata clan: Historical inaccuracy

-Historians such as Kenkichi Katō (加藤 謙吉) and Akira Seki (関 晃) state that the Hata clan's founding story was created by the descendants to compete with the rival Yamatonoaya clan; a powerful Aya clan that claimed descent from Achi no Omi of Paekche, the rival kingdom of the Hata clan's kingdom, Silla.
+Historians such as Kenkichi Katō (加藤 謙吉) and Akira Seki (関 晃) state that the Hata clan's founding story was created by the descendants to compete with the rival Yamato no Aya clan; a powerful Aya clan that claimed descent from Achi no Omi of Paekche, the rival kingdom of the Hata clan's kingdom, Silla.
 According to historian Masaaki Ueda (上田 正昭), it is recorded that a notable member of the Hata clan, Hata no Kawakatsu, was a practitioner of the Silla-style Buddhism (新羅仏教), a strike contrast to the Paekche-style Buddhism (百済仏教) practiced by the Aya clans and the Soga clan.
 However, this sentiment is believed to have eroded away over the coming centuries where both of the clans' descendants shared the title of "Imiki (忌寸)" and incorporated each other's ancestor names such as the aforementioned "Hata clan" of the Sakanoue clan (see legacy of the Sakanoue clan).

 Further research points to a specific area in Silla known as "Padan (波旦, 파단)" read as "Hatan (はたん)" in Japanese, located in Uljin County as the origin of the Hata clan.
 According to a research published by Ritsumeikan University, the clan was indeed from Padan and their descendants settled in the Sagano (嵯峨野, さがの) area (present day Kyoto).
 Though the area does not exist today, it is mentioned in the Uljin Silla Stele, a stele that was erected during the Silla period.
 Padan is considered the most likely candidate of Hata clan's origin due to its similar pronunciation (Hatan–Hata) in Japanese while also sharing a character "波 (Ha)" within their respective names (in Hata clan's original name, 波多).
 In addition, the word "Padan, 波旦" meant "ocean" in the Goguryeo language, a language that is considered Koreanic (same with the Silla language), which further supports the "Hata–Hatan–Ocean–Silla origin" theory.

 Realistically, the Hata clan is thought to have arrived in Japan from Silla in the second half of the 5th century, contrary to the statements found in historical texts that claim 1st–2nd century.